ScribnerLab/SeaLampreyRapture/README.md

 are provided in analysis/, R source scripts are in src/, human-readable data in extData/, and R-readable data in an .rda file in data/.

+Detailed quantiative descriptions of the results of sea lamprey RAPTURE sequencing is available in /analysis/Rapture panel details.

 Note: All analyses originally conducted and package built using R version 3.5.1 in Windows 10